+But fund managers covering European financials say bondholders’ confidence in banks has suffered, firstly, from a Bank of Italy resolution procedure in November, in which NPLs were transferred to a bad bank at usually high coverage ratios – and secondly, from the senior bondholder bail-in just before the new year in Portugal.
 “It makes it even more likely that, at times of stress, the market will sell first and ask questions later,” says one investor.
 Perhaps not immediately obvious then as an easy time for MPS to do a big new ABS deal – no matter how ardent the European Commission’s efforts to foster SME-backed securitizations.

 MPS was at the heart of all the market angst last month because its NPL book is so big: about a third of total loans, not far off €50 billion.
 Although the bank managed to sell €1 billion of NPLs in December to a securitization financed by affiliates of Deutsche Bank, the lack of any sign of a hoped-for merger that might bring a quicker solution to the bank’s troubles has further sapped confidence.

 Greater uncertainty and risk aversion in the senior and subordinated debt markets, however, is pushing bank CFOs towards securitizations and covered bonds.
 At the same time, says one banker in the syndicate, the ABS market has become something of a safe haven, partly because it is secured and partly because it is governed by a framework less subject to all the legal doubt around senior bank debt.